Huarochirí Manuscript: Chapter 3

 Chapters 3 and 4 tell stories of the most ancient humans, before the time of Pariacaca.
 They contain themes familiar to the Catholics who produced the manuscript: surviving the great flood, as in the story of Noah's Ark, and a period of darkness, like that which followed the death of Jesus.

-In chapter 3, all the animals had a presentiment that the ocean was going to overflow, and so they began to migrate to higher altitudes.
-The central character is a llama, who was unable to migrate because it was being led by its owner.
-The concerned llama refused to eat, despite having good pasture.
-The frustrated owner threw a deseeded cob (coronta) of choclo corn at it, and commanded it to eat.
-The angry llama became capable of speech, and explained that the world would end in five days' time.
-He commanded that his master pack food for five days and carry him to the mountain Huillcacoto.
+In chapter 3, all the animals have a presentiment that the ocean is going to overflow, and so they begin to migrate to higher altitudes.
+The central character is a llama, who is unable to migrate because it is being led by its owner.
+The concerned llama refuses to eat, despite having good pasture.
+The frustrated owner throws a deseeded cob (coronta) of choclo corn at it, and commands it to eat.
+The angry llama becomes capable of speech, and explains that the world will end in five days' time.
+He commands his master to pack food for five days and carry him to the mountain Huillcacoto.

-As soon as they arrived at the mountain, where all the animals had congregated, the ocean flooded over the land, submerging everything but the peak of Huillcacoto.
-This became so crowded that the fox's tail dipped in the water, explaining why it is black.
-All the other humans were killed by the flood.
-(It is not mentioned whether a female human also survived).
-After five days, the water subsided, and the animals spread out and repopulated the Earth.
+As soon as they arrive at the mountain, where all the animals have congregated, the ocean floods over the land, submerging everything but the peak of Huillcacoto.
+This becomes so crowded that the fox's tail dips in the water, explaining why it is black.
+All the other humans are killed by the flood.
+(It is not mentioned whether a female human also survives).
+After five days, the water subsides, and the animals spread out and repopulate the Earth.

 Chapter 4

 The fourth chapter begins with the 'death' of the Sun.
-There were five days of complete darkness.
-Rocks began to move themselves and knock together.
-Even the batans and mortars came to life and consumed humans.
+There are five days of complete darkness.
+Rocks begin to move themselves and knock together.
+Even the batans and mortars come to life and consume humans.
 Llamas began to pursue humans.
 The rebellion of animals and objects is also a theme of Moche iconography, which predates the manuscript by a millennium.